EnigmaCurry/curlbomb/README.md

 then the `run` subcommand is used implicitly.

 ### The following arguments apply to all subcommands:

-`-k, --disable-knock` Don't require a X-knock HTTP header from the client.
-Normally, curlbombs are one-time-use and meant to be copy-pasted from terminal to terminal.
-If you're embedding into a script, you may not know the knock parameter ahead of time and so this disables that.
-This is inherently less secure than the default.

 `-n N, --num-gets N` The maximum number of times the script may be fetched by clients, defaulting to 1.
 Increasing this may be useful in